saiftynet/EZPWC/README.md

 ## Installation: -
-Prerequisites: Uses the modules LWP::Simple, Cwd, Scalar::Util Simply Copy file to a suitable location and make it executable, or execute it using perl EZPWC.pl.
+Prerequisites: Uses the modules LWP::Simple, Cwd, Scalar::Util

+Simply Copy file to a suitable location and make it executable, or execute it using perl EZPWC.pl.
-The file may be editted to allow change in location of the git clone...by default it is in the home folder.
+The file may be editted to allow change in location of the git clone...by default it is in a working directory  in the home folder.
 Changing the following line can change the target folder.

 `$workingDirectory="$ENV{HOME}/PerlChallenges"`;